RichardBradley/liquibase.github.com/manual/development_overview.md

 <nowiki>svn co http://liquibase.jira.com/svn/CORE/trunk liquibase</nowiki>

-If you are interested in contributing to LiquiBase, please contact us via the [[../community|mailing list]].
+If you are interested in contributing to LiquiBase, please contact us via the [mailing list](../community).